davidgasquez/handbook/content/computer-science/data.md

 3. Explore the data.
 4. Make the data tidy.
 5. Create a model.
   1. [Start with the simplest model!](https://developers.google.com/machine-learning/guides/rules-of-ml/).
 That will be your [baseline model](https://blog.insightdatascience.com/always-start-with-a-stupid-model-no-exceptions-3a22314b9aaa).
+Deliver value first, then iterate.
   2. Evaluate the model with the defined metric.
 6. Make sure everything works end to end.
   1. [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html) and automatically.